krane/krane/docs/docs/installation.md

 ## Docker

-### Minimal Docker example
+### Docker examples

-This is the most minimal Docker example to get _up-and-running_ with Krane
+This is the most minimal Docker example to install Krane if you preffer not to use the provided install script above.

 ```
 docker run -d --name=krane \
     -e KRANE_PRIVATE_KEY=changeme \
     -v /var/run/docker.sock:/var/run/docker.sock \
     -v ~/.ssh:/root/.ssh  \
-    -p 8500:8500 biensupernice/krane
+    -p 8500:8500 ghcr.io/krane/krane
 ```

-### Complete Docker example

-This is a complete Docker example to get Krane running with:
+This is a complete Docker example with:

-- Automatic HTTPS/SSL w/ Lets Encrypt certificates
+- Automatic HTTPS w/ Lets Encrypt certificates for deployments
-- Container registry authentication for pulling images
 - Volumed Krane DB (for storing session & deployment details)
 - Log level set to debug (for debugging)